4plus39/SerialPort-test/README.md

-# modem_test
+# SerialPort-test
-modem_test is a tool for communication from SUT serial port to modem.
+SerialPort-test is a tool for communication from SUT serial port to modem.

 ## Environment
 language: Python 2.7.15rc1